 A quick preview version is available for any particular type by hovering the mouse pointer over the placeholder element.
 Alternatively, placeholder elements can be made to appear more visually (a function in the text editor's Misc menu), so that e.g. images look like images in the editable text (but without any fine-tuning).

 Selectable images in an image catalog (its individual container) are displayed in the modal window of the text editing view, although they could of course be displayed in a different way.
+If an image has Source information, it will also be shown in this modal window, because sometimes the clearly differing part of many similar-looking images is in it.

 It is possible to change the order of the images attached to the writing in the text editing view, but this is only for convenience at the time of writing, i.e. it does not affect the order of the images in the text.
 The captions of the images are displayed with the images attached to the writing.

 When a highres version of an image is stored and available, a visual indicator is displayed in various contexts.
 In some contexts, this indicator is revealed by the user and in others it is constantly visible.
+In the text editing view, for each image in a writing there are a few "action tools", of which the button "To pictureshow" includes that image to the preparation of a pictureshow, the effect of which can be seen when that modal window is opened, which is used for attaching a pictureshow (bunch of images) to the writing.

 Images are one kind of particulars which can use text styling in their captions.
 It is possible to have a list of attributes (using bold style) and their values listed one above another by putting them on separate lines and having two columns between an attribute and its value.
 These can be used to e.g. define or characterize different types of particulars.
 Also works with images in a pictureshow.
 Caption texts, if not using mentioned attribute and value pairs, can have text string "_originated_" replaced with image particular's "Source" value and which will then be shown in small caps using font whose letter spacing is slightly looser than usual.
 Similar styling can be defined to be used on other parts of the caption text by inserting two "_" charactes to where from styling should beging and where it should end at.